Memory & Persistence

 - Tool calls and results

 Sessions persist across turns within a conversation.
-When you send an email, the agent continues from where you left off.
+When you send a message, the agent continues from where you left off.

 Session commands